IncredibleProgress/sweetheart.py/README.md

 ## A supercharged heart for the non-expert hands

-Sweetheart help you to get coding full power from scratch:
+Sweetheart help you getting coding full power from scratch:

 - easy to learn, easy to use
 - full documentation provided